fnproject/tutorials/Introduction/README.md

 see Fn related messages like
 `Updating route /hello using image fndemouser/hello:0.0.2`.
-This let's us know that the function packaged in the image "fndemouser/hello:0.0.2" has been bound by the server to the route "/hello".
+This let's us know that the function packaged in the image "fndemouser/hello:0.0.2" has been bound by the Fn server to the route "/hello".
 We'll see how to use the route below.

 ## Calling Your Deployed Function